MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-dump--create-dump-file-.md

 **/f\[**<em>FullOptions</em>**\]**
 (Kernel mode:) Creates a [complete memory dump](../debugger/complete-memory-dump.md).

 (User mode:) Not supported.
 Previously this option would create a *full user-mode dump*, which is a legacy format with less information than the newer minidump format.
-For more information, see [Varieties of User-Mode Dump Files](../debugger/user-mode-dump-files.md#varieties).
+For more information, see [Types of User-Mode Dump Files](../debugger/user-mode-dump-files.md#types-of-user-mode-dump-files).

 You can add the following *FullOptions* to change the contents of the dump file; the option is case-sensitive.